And greetings once again to you, music lovers all across the fruited plain.

 As a result of those protests in Yemen and all over the Middle East, there were over, I believe the reports I read, 75 people died and almost 800 people injured.

-And I don't think that those protests would have happened had the media in the United States and administration used the video online as the reason why Benghazi had that.
+And I don't think that those protests would have happened had the media in the United States and the administration used the video online as the reason why Benghazi had it.

 You know, that's an excellent point.